TobyHFerguson/CDSW-certification/README.md

 Unfortunately none of them gave any useful output; all of them simply predicted 'no asthma', which gave an accuracy of approximately 90%

+To try to circumvent the influence of the negative cases on the model we tried reducing the negative cases by about 60%, but that didn't make any difference to the result.

 We did attempt to search several hyperparameters using a `TrainValidationSplit` system, but found no hyperparameters that gave any different results.
 We also found that the model seemed to be very slow when trying to calculate a confusionMatrix.
 On the earlier models this had taken seconds; on the TVS model (using LinearRegression) this took many